|Table of Contents |

 Very slowly over the next few months I rebuilt my confidence and began to relax back into the job I had always loved.
 The past ten years had taken its toll but finally there was light at the end of the tunnel.

-Dealing with Bart’s malicious grievance decimated my mental health.
+Dealing with Bart’s grievance decimated my mental health.
 During the nine months the investigation was being dealt with I had three lengthy periods of sickness.

 When I spoke to my line manager he asked when I thought I’d be able to return to work.
-I told him I wasn’t in a great place at the moment and some days it was difficult for me to even get out of bed.
+I told him I wasn’t in a great place at the moment and some days it was difficult to even get out of bed.

-Later in the conversation he asked when I would be able to attend the disciplinary meeting regarding my forum comment.
-I couldn’t quite believe what he had just said and told him I was currently in no position to be thinking about another grievance.
+Later in the conversation he asked when I would be able to attend the disciplinary meeting regarding my forum post.
+I couldn’t believe what he had just said and told him I was currently in no position to be thinking about another grievance.
 His response was to tell me the matter wasn’t going to go away and whilst he could push the meeting back it would still have to be dealt with.

 I don’t think I’ll ever forget that conversation and what I went through in the days that followed.
 That was the last time I ever spoke with my manager.